languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 You can switch on automatic application of suggestions by using `--apply` (or `-a` for short) on the command-line.
-Note: only the first suggestion is implied, when the rule has more than one suggestion.
+Note: only the first suggestion is applied if the rule has more than one suggestion.
 Make sure that you only select the rules which are reliable enough to allow automatic correction (use the switch `-e` to select the rules you want to use, or `-d` to disable some of the rules).
 The